jnozzi/cocoadev.com/markdown/SplitViewBasics.md

 ----

-I found myself needing an General/NSSplitView with three subviews, that would obey the minimum sizes I had set in "-splitView:constrainMinCoordinate:ofSubviewAt:".
+I found myself needing an NSSplitView with three subviews, that would obey the minimum sizes I had set in "-splitView:constrainMinCoordinate:ofSubviewAt:".
 I'm not too advanced when it comes to computer algorithms, so I just did it with brute force.
 Here's what I came up with:

-- (void)splitView:(General/NSSplitView *)sender resizeSubviewsWithOldSize:(General/NSSize)oldSize
+- (void)splitView:(NSSplitView *)sender resizeSubviewsWithOldSize:(NSSize)oldSize
 {
 	[sender adjustSubviews];

 	//////////////// maintain splitview subview widths of at least 128, unless collapsed

-	General/NSArray *viewArray = [sender subviews];
+	NSArray *viewArray = [sender subviews];
 	id viewOne = [viewArray objectAtIndex:0];
 	id viewTwo = [viewArray objectAtIndex:1];
 	id viewThree = [viewArray objectAtIndex:2];